Tea Table Key

 Tea Table Key also known as "Terra's Key" is an island in the upper Florida Keys.

-It is located on U.S. 1 at mile marker 79.
+It is located on U.S. 1 at mile marker 79, and is incorporated within the villages of Islamorada.

-All of the key is within the Villages of Islamorada as of November 4, 1997, when it was incorporated.

 The island lies to the southwest of Upper Matecumbe Key, and to the northeast of Lower Matecumbe Key.

-There is a small private beach on the island the entrance is to a private road that leads to a private residence.
+There is a small private beach on the island, as well as a private residence, pool and tennis court.
 The island hosted U.S. naval operations during the Seminole Wars and was taken over in an attack by indigenous tribes.